Tuesday, 8 January 2008

 Microwaves are electromagnetic waves with wavelengths shorter than one meter and longer than one millimeter, or frequencies between 300 megahertz and 300 gigahertz.

-lumped-element circuit theory is inaccurate.
+Apparatus and techniques may be described as "microwave" when the wavelengths of signals are roughly the same as the dimensions of the equipment, so that lumped-element circuit theory is inaccurate.
 As a consequence, practical microwave technique tends to move away from the discrete resistors, capacitors, and inductors used with lower frequency radio waves.
 Instead, distributed circuit elements and transmission-line theory are more useful methods for design, analysis, and construction of microwave circuits.
 Open-wire and coaxial transmission lines give way to waveguides, and lumped-element tuned circuits are replaced by cavity resonators or resonant lines.

 Effects of reflection, polarization, scattering, and atmospheric absorption usually associated with visible light are of practical significance in the study of microwave propagation.
-The same
+The same equations of electromagnetic theory apply at all frequencies.

-infrared light, terahertz radiation, microwaves, and ultra-high-frequency radio waves are fairly arbitrary and are used variously between different fields of study.
+The name suggests a micrometer wavelength.
+However, the boundaries between far infrared light, terahertz radiation, microwaves, and ultra-high-frequency radio waves are fairly arbitrary and are used variously between different fields of study.
 The term microwave generally refers to "alternating current signals with frequencies between 300 MHz (3×108 Hz) and 300 GHz (3×1011 Hz)."[1]
 However, both IEC standard 60050 and IEEE standard 100 define "microwave" frequencies starting at 1 GHz (30 cm wavelength).

 Electromagnetic waves longer (lower frequency) than microwaves are called "radio waves".
-Electromagnetic radiation with shorter wavelengths may be called "millimeter waves",
+Electromagnetic radiation with shorter wavelengths may be called "millimeter waves", terahertz radiation or even T-rays.

 uses of microwave